 Benefits of an MEP

-- Cost Savings: By sharing resources with other employers, businesses can reduce administrative costs and fees associated with maintaining a retirement plan.
-This cost-sharing makes MEPs an favorable option for small businesses looking to save on expenses.
+- Cost Savings: By pooling resources with other employers, businesses can reduce administrative costs and fees associated with maintaining a retirement plan.
+This cost-sharing makes MEPs an attractive option for small businesses looking to save on expenses.

-- Improved Access to Benefits: Through an MEP, small businesses that might not have the resources to set up a retirement plan on their own to deliver competitive retirement benefits, helping to attract and retain talented employees and give a competitive advantage in hiring they otherwise may not have had.
+- Improved Access to Benefits: Small businesses that might not have the resources to offer a retirement plan on their own can provide competitive retirement benefits through an MEP, helping to attract and retain talented employees and give a competitive advantage in hiring they otherwise may not have had.

 Setting Up an MEP